bghira/SimpleTuner/OPTIONS.md

                         provided for `--timestep_bias_strategy` determines
                         whether the biased portions are in the earlier or later timesteps.
+  --disable_segmented_timestep_sampling
+                        By default, the timestep schedule is divided into roughly `train_batch_size` number of segments, and
+                        then each of those are sampled from separately.
+This improves the selection distribution, but may not be desired in certain training scenarios, eg. when limiting the timestep selection range.
   --rescale_betas_zero_snr
                         If set, will rescale the betas to zero terminal SNR.
                         This is recommended for training with v_prediction.